jnwhiteh/vim-golang/readme.txt

   filetype plugin indent on
   syntax on

+Alternatively, using Vundle (available @ github.com/gmarik/vundle), add the following to your .vimrc:

+  syntax on
+  Bundle `jnwhiteh/vim-golang`

+and then run:

+  :BundleInstall

 If you want to select fewer plugins, use the instructions in the rest of this file.